yuhexiong/kafka-data-pipeline-flink-java/README.md

 # Kafka Data Pipeline Flink
-Data pipeline written by flink to transfer kafka to kakfa, doris and mongodb, and also merge the two data sources.
+Data pipeline written by flink to transfer Kafka to Kafka, Doris and MongoDB, and also merge the two data sources.

 ## Overview